cloudmesh-community/book/chapters/iot/introduction.md

 Due to the small cost involed in these devices you can buy them also simply yourself.

-We provide throughout the book lists of had=rdware that you will need for the various projects.
+We provide throughout the book lists of hardware that you will need for the various projects.